krishnan-mani/the-cf-workshop/doc/instructions.md

 Pre-requisites:
 ====

+- an account on Github
+- git version control client
 - AWS account
 - AWS CLI installed and configured with credentials privileged to operate upon CloudFormation and EC2 resources
-- git version control client
 - text editor to edit YAML and JSON files

 Organisation